jjzcru/elk/README.md

 The main use case for `elk` is that you are able to run any command/s in a declarative way in any path.

-By default the global file that is going to be used is declared in the property `path` inside `~/.elk/config.yml`.
-You can change this path if you wish to use another file.
+By default the global file that is going to be used is `~/elk.yml`.
+You can change this path if you wish to use another file by setting the env variable `ELK_FILE`.

 `elk` will first search if there is a `elk.yml` file in the current directory and use that first, if the file is not found it will use the global file.
 This enables the user to have